Focus and Scope

 For general questions and comments about the peer-review process, the journal or its editorial policies that are not addressed here, we encourage potential authors to contact the Senior Editors directly at firstname.lastname@example.org.

-Two issues are published per year (Spring, Fall):
+Two issues are published per year (Spring, Fall).
+Special issues may also be published at other times.

 Open Access Policy